 What would happen to the deadlines on your roadmap if the top or longest-tenured member of your Salesforce team quit tomorrow?
 Scary thought, right?

-Think about that for a moment because according to the Bureau of Labor Statistics, it’s likely to happen.
+Think about that for a moment because, according to the Bureau of Labor Statistics, it’s likely to happen.
 Even in a changing world, the data suggests that more than 25% of your Salesforce team today won’t be on your team a year from today.
 Depending on the source, the average person obtains a 10-30% salary increase when changing jobs.
-While Salesforce used to be a luxury for many companies 10 years ago, it rose to become the 7th most in-demand software skill in new job postings within just a few years.
+While Salesforce used to be a luxury for many companies ten years ago, it became the 7th most in-demand software skill in new job postings within just a few years.
 Demand for specific roles within the Salesforce ecosystem grew 10.7x faster than the average job posting.